Your Morning Brew and GLP-1s: Can You Drink Coffee While Taking Ozempic?

 Navigating the world of caffeine while taking Ozempic doesn’t have to be complicated.
 By following a few key principles, you can enjoy your morning cup while staying on track:

-- Avoid an empty stomach: Pair your coffee with a lean protein to buffer stomach acid.
+• Avoid an empty stomach: Pair your coffee with a lean protein to buffer stomach acid and prevent nausea.

-- Stay hydrated: Drink plenty of water to counteract the diuretic effects of caffeine.
+• Stay hydrated: Drink two glasses of water for every cup of coffee to counteract diuretic effects.

-- Consult the experts: If side effects become unmanageable, reach out to your support team.
+• Consult the experts: If you experience palpitations, persistent vomiting, or severe reflux, reach out to your support team.

 We believe that every individual’s path to health is unique.
 By combining the power of advanced medical science with mindful lifestyle choices, you can achieve the results you’ve always wanted.
 Are you ready to see which personalized program is right for you?
 Take our assessment today and join the TrimRx community.